Apartment Zero: Reviews

-Apartment Zero received a 74% rating on Rotten Tomatoes from a sample of 31 reviews.
+Apartment Zero received a 75% rating on Rotten Tomatoes from a sample of 32 reviews.

 Critics were sharply divided on the film.
-Most of the reviews were negative, although the performances of Bochner and particularly Firth were widely praised.
+Many of the reviews were negative, although the performances of Bochner and particularly Firth were widely praised.

 Vincent Canby of The New York Times called the film "hilariously awful", and stated, "A good deal of money has been spent on this nonsense, which was shot in Buenos Aires in English.
 It pretends to be a psychological-political melodrama but plays like the work of a dilettante; that is, the work of someone who wants to make movies, has the means to make them, but doesn't, as yet, know what he wants to make them about."
 Writing for the Chicago Tribune, Dave Kehr called the film "A definite oddity, though not an entirely compelling one ... turns what might have been a modestly successful psychological thriller into a messily failed art film."
-Kevin Thomas's review in the Los Angeles Times lead with "Zero Doesn't Add Up as a Thriller", adding "Nothing, however, makes much sense right from the start.
+Kevin Thomas's review in the Los Angeles Times led with "Zero Doesn't Add Up as a Thriller", adding "Nothing...makes much sense right from the start.
 Unfortunately, the long-winded Apartment Zero is awkward to the point of ludicrousness."
-Roger Ebert called the film "lurid and overwrought, almost a self-parody".